 All in all, I cannot declare 2009’s Spring Bank Holiday weekend wasted and, anyway, that’s not the way that I feel about it at all.
 Any period of time that allowed chances for walks and cycles can only have been used well and, as if that were not enough, it has sown the seeds for future excursions too so it has been more than fruitful.
 Having more good weather than was expected can be a test too because you need to pick where you want to go when the temptation is to go out and gorge yourself; having only so much time has its uses.
 Trip reports for the walks themselves should follow but there’s the prospect of good weather next weekend so that may cause the postponement of their appearance.
 Of course, that depends on how things come together and only time will tell on that score.

 It’s amazing how pondering ground conditions during periods of cold weather can be a harbinger for foreboding.
-You get to thinking of iced-up roads and pavements that’s even before you consider how it might be at greater heights.
+You get to think of iced-up roads and pavements that’s even before you consider how it might be at greater heights.
 As it turned out, there seemed to be even less snow (saying that there was no snow at all wouldn’t be such an inaccurate description) lying about at lower levels on my visit to Cumbria the Saturday before last than I encountered on a previous one in December when I went exploring the Howgill Fells.
 However, I didn’t have to look very far to find the white stuff with many a fell coated in it.
 Following various warnings and some fatalities, I stayed low to follow the Cumbria Way on a hike from the Old Dungeon Ghyll Hotel to Ambleside.
 Even though I was hopeful for some sun, grey clouds blocked out the sun for most of the time that I was on my hike; ironically, the sun had stayed out while I was awaiting a bus at Windermere.

-To get to Langdale, I needed to run the gauntlet of some roadworks but any delays proved not to be disruptive to my scheme.
+To get to Langdale, I needed to run the gauntlet of some roadworks, but any delays proved not to be disruptive to my scheme.
 In fact, when I got to Old Dungeon Ghyll, I pottered a little north-east to look up along Mickleden to gaze upon those snow-covered summits.
 I soon turned around to the task of passing one hotel to make progress on the way towards another.
-Because parts of the track along which I was going take the form of a watercourse, there were stretches of ice that commanded care and attention as I passed.
+Because parts of the track along which I was going to take the form of a watercourse, there were stretches of ice that commanded care and attention as I passed.
 Still, I was on a quiet stretch with a good few folk heading down Mickleden and others heading for the Pikes.

 After getting to the New Dungeon Ghyll Hotel, a crossing of the B5453 and Great Langdale Beck took me on a journey along the other side of the valley.
-There were enough people around for me to wonder if I was going to stuck in a hiking convoy but that was to melt away to leave me some space within which I could enjoy my surroundings as I journeyed along the lower slopes of Lingmoor Fell.
-That took me a little higher for a while but terrain was to level out when I returned to the banks of the beck again.
+There were enough people around for me to wonder if I was going to get stuck in a hiking convoy, but that was to melt away to leave me some space within which I could enjoy my surroundings as I journeyed along the lower slopes of Lingmoor Fell.
+That took me a little higher for a while, but the terrain levelled out when I returned to the banks of the beck again.
 In a field near Baysbrown farm, a tractor was out muck-spreading and the loading of the spreader forced me to divert from the track that it had obstructed.
 It was so easily avoided that there was no point in fuming over “wilful” obstruction of a public right of way.
 After passing an empty campsite, I skirted Chapel Style and my surroundings took on a less rural feel until the village of Elterwater was left after me.

 Skelwith Bridge was the next point passed though trees obscured any view of it.
 As it happened, I inadvertently continued a little further along the Cumbria Way than I had intended before leaving it for the day.
-After shadowing the Coniston road for a little while I ventured onto it and made my way towards Skelwith Fold and Clappersgate on a mixture of minor roads and public footpaths while a spout of sunlight momentarily lit up Loughrigg Fell.
-From there, I made good progress along roadside footways into Ambleside to catch a bus to Windemere from where a railway journey home.
-It goes without saying that the outing had been a good one though it looks like a return is needed if I am to come away with the sort of pleasing photos that I would enjoy sharing with others.
+After shadowing the Coniston road for a little while, I ventured onto it and made my way towards Skelwith Fold and Clappersgate on a mixture of minor roads and public footpaths while a spout of sunlight momentarily lit up Loughrigg Fell.
+From there, I made good progress along roadside footways into Ambleside to catch a bus to Windermere, from where a railway journey home.
+It goes without saying that the outing had been a good one, though it looks like a return is needed if I am to come away with the sort of pleasing photos that I would enjoy sharing with others.
 Hopefully, I can make the journey there on a quieter day too.

 Return train journey to Windermere, 555 to Ambleside, 516 to Old Dungeon Ghyll Hotel and 599 from Ambleside to Windermere.

 Last Saturday was a day when I was torn between possibilities.
-One dilemma that I didn’t face was whether to go somewhere for a wander or not; that one was settled.
-It’s where I was going that was the outstanding question and the choice was been Wales and Cumbria.
+One dilemma that I didn’t face was whether to go somewhere for a dander or not; that one was settled.
+It’s where I was going that was the outstanding question, and the choice was between Wales and Cumbria.
 Even though Dolwyddelan tempted and remained a backup in the event of anything going awry on the travel front, it was Cumbria’s Lake District that was to get my vote because a walk in Borrowdale was in my head for a while and I hadn’t been to the area since last July anyway.
 If my time was more restricted, then my decision could have been very different.

-Following all those opportunities for groundless anxiousness, I found myself in Rosthwaite relaxed and enjoying wonderful sunshine.
-Eating an ice cream, I found my way onto the Cumbria Way that I was set to follow all of the way into Langdale.
-Being a sunny day in the Lake District, solitude was not to be expected but there were to be moments when I had a lot of space to myself.
+Following all those opportunities for groundless anxiousness, I found myself in Rosthwaite, relaxed and enjoying wonderful sunshine.
+Eating an ice cream, I found my way onto the Cumbria Way that I was set to follow all the way into Langdale.
+Being a sunny day in the Lake District, solitude was not to be expected, but there were to be moments when I had a lot of space to myself.
 Still, it never seems to surprise me how easy it can be to lose them.
-Even so, Rosthwaite and Stonethwaite were hardly overrun anyway but most of those perambulating about them seem to have got nary a thought of going further afield.
+Even so, Rosthwaite and Stonethwaite were hardly overrun anyway, but most of those perambulating about them seem to have got nary a thought of going further afield.
 With the sights that were on offer, I suppose that it is hard to blame them.

 When the bus did turn up, we found out that it terminated in Ambleside rather than Kendal as per the timetable.
 There were those who were far from happy with this state of affairs, more than likely those with ongoing connections.
-I suppose that anyone going south of Oxenholme would have had the limitations in late Saturday evening services on their minds.
+I suppose that anyone who was going south of Oxenholme would have had the limitations of late Saturday evening services on their minds.
 As with my travel that morning, any connection anxiety was needless since we easily made a connecting bus from Ambleside.
-That got me to Windermere in plenty of time for the start of railway journey home with changes in Oxenholme and Manchester.
+That got me to Windermere in plenty of time for the start of the railway journey home, with changes in Oxenholme and Manchester.
 The sun was out as I was leaving; was it an effort to coax me into a return trip for those walking ideas that I had to set aside earlier that day?